DukeRobotics/robosub-ros-docker/latest/README.md

 Now to update the manifest list for `latest` run the command in the section on updating the manifest list.

 ### `amd64`

-The `amd64` tag is set to autobuild on Docker Hub.
-Updates to master will therefore be reflected in the image around an hour after they are pushed.
 If there is ever a need to manually build and push the `amd64` tag, use the following commands:

 ```bash
 docker build --build-arg TARGETPLATFORM=linux/amd64 -t dukerobotics/robosub-ros:amd64 .